 Selected Swedish statutes translated into English can be found on the websites of the Riksdag, the Ministry of Justice (laws on migration and criminal law and the judicial system) and the Ministry of Employment.

-IALS does not subscribe to any Swedish kaw databases, but the databases in existence include Infotorg Juridik and Karnov-Plus.
+IALS does not subscribe to any Swedish law databases, but the databases in existence include Infotorg Juridik and Karnov-Plus.

 Legislation - Finland

-IALS Library's source of Finnish legislation is Suomen laki, which is published annually by Talentum.
+IALS Library's source of Finnish legislation is Suomen laki, which is published annually by Talentum and is now in three volumes.
 A collection of Finnish legislation as amended, it is very widely used by Finnish lawyers, although it is not an official publication.
-Suomen laki has been published since 1955; it is in IALS from 1995 onwards, with some gaps.
-We also have two old copies of the Swedish-language version, Finlands lag.
+Suomen laki started in 1955 and is held at IALS from 1995 onwards (with some gaps); we also have two old copies of the Swedish-language version, Finlands lag.

-FINLEX, a free website provided by the Ministry of Justice and Edita Publishing, provides acts and decrees both in their original form and as amended.
-Secondary legislation is also available.
-FINLEX includes English translations of many acts and decrees.
+FINLEX, a free website provided by the Ministry of Justice and Edita Publishing, provides Finnish acts and decrees both in their original form and as amended, as well as secondary legislation and treaties.
+Electronic Statutes of Finland, which has been the official source of Finnish legislation since January 2011, is available on FINLEX.
+English (and other) translations of many acts and decrees are also provided.